cybnity/foundation/docs/how-to/helm-how-to.md

 # HELM USAGE
 Several Helm command lines are available to be executed from the `charts directory`.
 The Kubernetes instance should be started and active (e.g Minikube started).

+## Helm Installation
+Use Helm 3.15+ version to ensure compatibility with CYBNITY helmified projects.

 ## Charts Management
 <details><summary>Pull a chart</summary>
 <p>